Board of Directors

 Ara A. Bagdasarian along with his wife Leslie are the co-founders of Solon Community Living, a charitable organization dedicated to providing accessible, safe, and sustainable housing for individuals with disabilities.

 Ara retired from Travel Centers of America in 2015 as its Executive Vice President.
 His successful 37-year business career included roles in sales, marketing and management with Standard Oil of Ohio (Sohio), BP Oil, and TravelCenters of America.
 He earned his Bachelor’s degree in Business from John Carroll University and an MBA from the University of Dayton.
 In 2015, Ara was awarded the Distinguished Marketing and Sales Award from the Sales and Marketing Executives of Cleveland.
 He served 12 years as a board member and past president of the Cuyahoga County Board of Developmental Disabilities.
 He is also the co-founder of the Fragile X Alliance of Ohio.
 He currently serves on the board of John Carroll University.
 He is active in the Armenian Community and serves as the Ohio Chair for the Armenian Assembly of America.

-Ara and his wife Leslie reside in Solon with their two children, Julie (28) and Alex (26) both young adults impacted by Fragile X Syndrome.
+Ara and his wife Leslie reside in Solon with their two children, Julie and Alex, who are both young adults impacted by Fragile X Syndrome.

 Leslie A. Bagdasarian